Safety/Proof

 • Your Instagram session cookie or access token

-• The original ZIP file (it never leaves your browser)
+• The original ZIP file as a stored upload

 • Any image, profile photo, or avatar URL